ubwafr/lowcaf/README.md

 - Exporting nodes: `File -> Export Nodes`

 **A Note on Privacy:** The JGF files are meant to be shared.
 However, be aware that certain nodes store absolute file paths, e.g., the nodes for writing or reading PCAPs.

+A few small JGF files can be found in the `node-editor/examples` directory.